githubtraining/continuous-delivery-aws/responses/02_conditional.md

 Workflows are part of the GitHub ecosystem, so each workflow run gives you access to a rich set of data that you can use to take fine-grained control.

-We'd like to run our workflow on a specific label called **stage**, so we'll achieve this in a single line that packs a punch.
-We'll use:
+We'd like to run our workflow on a specific label name, suppose that it's **peacock**.
+We can run the workflow based on that labels name with the following single line that packs a punch: `if: contains(github.event.pull_request.labels.*.name, 'peacock')`.
+Here's how it works:
 - [`if:`](https://help.github.com/en/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idif) is the conditional that will decide if the job will run
-- [`contains()`](https://help.github.com/en/github/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions#contains) is a function that allows us to determine if a value like say, a label named `"stage"`, is contained within a set of values like say, a label array `["bug", "stage", "feature request"]`
+- [`contains()`](https://help.github.com/en/github/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions#contains) is a function that allows us to determine if a value like say, a label named `"peacock"`, is contained within a set of values like say, a label array `["bug", "stage", "peacock", "feature request"]`
 - `github.event.pull_request.labels` is specifically accessing the set of labels that triggered the workflow to run.
 It does this by accessing the [`github` object](https://help.github.com/en/github/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions#github-context), and the [`pull_request` event](https://help.github.com/en/github/automating-your-workflow-with-github-actions/events-that-trigger-workflows#pull-request-event-pull_request) that triggered the workflow.
 - `github.event.pull_request.labels.*.name` uses [object filters](https://help.github.com/en/github/automating-your-workflow-with-github-actions/contexts-and-expression-syntax-for-github-actions#github-context) to filter out all information about the labels, like their color or description, and lets us focus on just the label names.